 If keeping other pets and children away from your dog after each treatment isn’t feasible, then Ko Advantix II might not be the best option for flea and tick prevention.
 Instead, we recommend talking with your vet about safer alternatives.

 Before you jump into using K9 Advantix II or any flea and tick treatment on your pup, you should know as much as possible about the product’s effectiveness, safety, and any other important details.
 Here are the questions most frequently asked by customers:

 Is a veterinarian’s prescription required to purchase this product?

-While your veterinarian might recommend or evenly sell K9 Advantix II, a prescription is not required for this product.
+While your veterinarian might recommend or even sell K9 Advantix II, a prescription is not required for this product.

-K9 Advantix II is available as an over-the-counter medication from many pet supply, farm supply, and even grocery stores.
+K9 Advantix II is available as an over-the-counter medication from many pet supplies, farm supplies, and even grocery stores.
 It is also available online from a variety of retailers.

 What are the potential side effects of K9 Advantix II?